 Vampire Facelift vs Vampire Facial: What’s the Difference?

-When I’m training doctors and clinic staff on how to perform PRP aesthetic procedures in the office or discussing the procedures with patients, one of the most frequent questions I hear is: “What’s the difference between the Vampire Facelift and the Vampire Facial?”
+When I’m conducting my aesthetic PRP training in Beverly Hills & Nashville for doctors and clinic staff on how to perform PRP aesthetic procedures in the office or discussing the procedures with patients, one of the most frequent questions I hear is: “What’s the difference between the Vampire Facelift and the Vampire Facial?”
 They certainly sound similar, so the confusion isn’t surprising.
 Even though both of these trademarked procedures utilize PRP (platelet rich plasma), there is actually a significant difference in how they are completed and the results they provide.

 Both procedures use PRP, or platelet rich plasma, however the Vampire Facelift is a series of injections and the Vampire Facial is used with a needling device.
 Platelet rich plasma is a component of your own blood, which contains platelets including stem cells and growth factors.